pauljickling/notes/algorithms/graphs.md

 ## Graphs

 Graphs model a set of connections.
-These models consist of nodes and connections (connections are called *edges* in graph-theory-speak).
+These models consist of nodes (sometimes referred to as vertices) and connections (connections are called *edges* in graph-theory-speak).
 Nodes that are adjacent via their edges are called neighbors.
 Graphs can be considered directed or undirected depending on how the edges work.
 In a directed graph edges form a directional flow from one node to the next, whereas in an undirected graph this directional flow is not prescribed.
 With directed graphs you can perform a *topological sort* that makes an ordered list based off of the graph information.

 Graphs can also be categorized as either weighted graphs or unweighted graphs.
 A breadth-first search is useful for unweighted graphs, whereas Dijkstra's algorithm is generally more useful for weighted graphs.

 Graphs can also have cycles.
 A cycle is when the edges of the graph form a ring of nodes.

+Common implementations of graphs are the adjacency list, and the adjacency matrix.
+An adjacency list is used if there isn't a density of edges to each node.
+Otherwise the adjacency matrix is typically implemented.

 ### Utility of graphs